lambros-f/paraun_2018/README.md

 In order to reduce the dataset and exclude the other fungal genomes I would like to pull out only the ones that have hits to the Leotiomycetes over the majority of the contigs.

 Therefore I blastp the predicted proteome of these contigs to the nr.
 There is a small change to the typical blastp command since I want to get the species name for each of the hits.
+You also have to make a alias/link to the fungal part of the nr.

 ```
+blastdb_aliastool -gilist refseq_fungi_prot_db -db /hpcwork/rwth0146/db/nr -out refseq_fungi_prot_db_db -title refseq_fungi_prot_db

 blastp \
 -query paraud2.maker.prots.fa \
 -db refseq_fungi_prot_db_db  \